ds2-lab/LambdaFS/aws-setup/documentation/setup.md

 - `commanderExecutesToo`: Determines whether the experiment driver also hosts actual file system clients that execute file system operations during benchmarks.
 This is `true` by default; it hasn't been fully tested when set to `false`.
 - `namenodeEndpoint`: This is the endpoint of the local NameNode; this is relevant only when using this application with HopsFS (as opposed to λFS, in which case this configuration parameter is ignored).
 For consistency, we recommend using the private IPv4 address of whatever VM you're using as the "primary client" (i.e., experiment driver) as the basis for the `namenodeEndpoint` parameter.
 In the example `config.yaml` shown above, this IP is `10.0.0.1`.

 For each "follower" (i.e., other machine on which you'd like to run the benchmarking software), you must add an entry to the `followers` list using the format shown above.
 If deployed on AWS EC2 within a VPC, then the `ip` is the private IPv4 of the EC2 VM.
-For `username`, specify the OS username that should be used when SSH-ing to the machine.
+For `user`, specify the OS username that should be used when SSH-ing to the machine.
 If using our provided EC2 AMIs, then this will be `ubuntu`.